Mathnerd314/stroscot/docs/Reference/Values.rst

 Values
 ######

-Values are `immutable <https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/PersistentDataStructure/00.11.36.jpg>`__ and have notions of equality, comparison, literal syntax, and deconstruction.
-Values can be copied freely and discarded if they are no longer needed.
+In Stroscot values are defined to be expressions that are in normal form (strongly reduced).
+WHNF is not sufficient to ensure a value, e.g. ``[1,undefined]`` reduces to ``undefined`` hence is not a value.

-Strictly, values are defined to be normal forms.
-Some confusion arises because of WHNF and weak reduction, but here we assume strong reduction.
-Expressions include values and terms containing reducible expressions.
+Values are immutable (as `Rich Hickey says <https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/PersistentDataStructure/00.11.36.jpg>`__) and have notions of equality, hashing, literal syntax, and deconstruction.
+In terms of memory management values can be copied freely, and discarded if they are no longer needed.

-Values are described here in their typical syntactic forms for convenience.
-These syntactic forms typically are reducible terms, rather than values, but they reduce to a value of the compiler's preferred data structure implementation.
+For convenience, "value" really describes the equivalence class of expressions that reduce to a value.
+In particular here we describes values by their concise syntactic form.
+These syntactic forms typically are reducible terms, rather than normal forms - they reduce to a value of the compiler's preferred data structure implementation.
 Programs may define the syntax here to other values.

 Symbols
 =======

 Symbols are unique values defined in modules and addressed by strings.
-Bare symbols consist Of a sequence of letters (including the underscore) and digits, starting with a letter.
+Bare symbols consist of a sequence of letters (including the underscore) and digits, starting with a letter.
 Case is significant, thus ``foo``, ``Foo``, and ``FOO`` are distinct identifiers.
 Other strings can be turned into symbols with ``@``, for example ``@"null"``.
 In addition operator symbols can be defined with parentheses and a sequence of punctuation characters, e.g. ``(+)``.
-There is also the empty parentheses symbol ``()``.
+There is also the empty parentheses symbol ``()``, called "unit".

 ::